Actindo-AG/Documentation/Tasks/Integration/02_ManageAttributeSetsTasks.md

 # Manage an attribute set for tasks

-An attribute set consists of multiple attributes to classify certain entity type, in this case, a task.
-You may need to define different type of tasks, such as a basic task, a payment task, or an order task, such as the ones displayed in the example.
+An attribute set consists of multiple attributes to classify a certain entity type, in this case, a task.
+You may need to define different types of tasks, such as a basic task, a payment task, or an order task, such as the ones displayed in the example.

 ![Tasks attribute sets](../../Assets/Screenshots/Tasks/Settings/AttributeSets/AttributeSetsTasks.png "[Tasks attribute sets]")